rahulse10/rahulse10.github.io/README.md

 ### Project 1: [TEP4221 - Python for Sustainability Analysis](https://github.com/rahulse10/Python_for_Sustainibility_Analysis)
-As a part of the course, we identified nations that need to focus on their CO2 emissions using Data Science workflow. / Python librarties used - PAndas, Geopandas, Matplotlib, numpy, plotly
+As a part of the course, we identified nations that need to focus on their CO2 emissions using Data Science workflow. / Python librarties used - Pandas, Geopandas, Matplotlib, numpy, plotly

 ### Project 2: [Introduction to Geographical Information Systems (GIS)](https://github.com/rahulse10/Introduction_to_GIS))
 This project is a collection of maps prepared for the course Introduction to GIS.